Excel Autofit Row Height

 We all know excel has a default row height, but not many know how this default row height is determined.
 The default row height is determined based on the font size we have set when the Excel file is opened, and if no changes are made to the default settings, then the default font name is “Calibri,” and font size is “11”, so row height is 15 points which are equal to 20 pixels.

 Often, after we start working with the worksheet, we may need to adjust the rows and columns width & height according to the data structure.
 We can change the default height and width of rows height as per our requirement.
 So in this article, we will show you how to use excel autofit row height.

 To see the row height click on the bottom of the row header; it will display the row height of the selected row.

 We can change the row height in excel from 0 to 409 points, so a common way of changing the row height is dragging the row border upwards to decrease the row height and drag downwards to increase the row height.

-As you are dragging you can see the changing points & pixel of row height on a real-time basis.
+As you are dragging, you can see the changing points & pixels of row height on a real-time basis.

-Once the row height is fixed we can apply the same formatting to other rows as well by using format painter excel.
+Once the row height is fixed, we can apply the same formatting to other rows by using format painter excel.
 For example, look at the below rows.